 Many times I took the photos and sometimes there was a line, so I had to say, “Sorry, I have to go.”
 The funny part is, someone did take out money to give me the 100 rupees.
 Of course I did not accept it.
 Anyhow, locals are amazing, but they do look at you oftentimes with excitement and really want to take a picture with you.
 Sometimes, it is cute.
 I guess it all depends on how much you enjoy photos.

 Overall, my visit to the Taj Mahal was an incredible, once in a lifetime experience that I definitely suggest for you to experience for yourself.
+I hope these tips for visiting the Taj Mahal will help you to plan your visit.
 If you are in India, especially visiting Delhi, which is not too far, the Golden Triangle is a truly beautiful route to go on an adventure.
-But always remember to research the best India Travel Tips and that there is much more to India beyond the Taj Mahal.
+But always remember to research some India Travel Tips and that there is much more to India beyond the Taj Mahal.

 Special Note: Thank you to Delhi Airport Service for taking me on The Golden Triangle Route.
 I truly fell in love with the places we visited.
 As always, all my opinions are my own.